PascualF/PascualF/README.md

 **`Digital Craftsman`**

 ### Hi there 👋...
-...I'm a mechanical engineer transitioning into the world of software development.
+...I'm a mechanical engineer with a hobby into the world of software development.
 My background in engineering has given me string foundation in problem-solving, logical thinking, precision, and planning, which I now apply to coding.
 I'm passionate about full-stack web development and software engineering, building projects from scratch to solve real-world problems.

 💡 Let's build something!